Supported by ASKO

 1. Consider the space

-Whether you’re renovating or building new, the first step is to consider the space you have to work with and play with different layouts or configurations.
+Whether you’re renovating or building new, the first step is to successful kitchen planning is consider the space you have to work.
+Play with different layouts or configurations.

 When renovating older homes, it often helps to think outside the box and consider opening up the space — potentially removing walls or expanding the size of the kitchen.
 Sometimes in poky kitchens, it’s also a great idea to increase the size of the window or even create a gas strut window with a serving bar to the outside.

 In newer homes, an architect or builder will generally propose the kitchen design.
 That doesn’t mean you can’t go through it with a fine toothcomb and consider making a few alterations to better suit your family needs.
 For example, Gina increased the depth of her kitchen island bench to make it more functional for meal preparation and entertaining.

 Once you know the space you have to work with, it’s time to nut out how exactly you will use the space and design the layout and fixtures to suit.

 You may have come across the term ‘triangle layout’ which is an ergonomic design rule where the kitchen sink, fridge and cooking area need to be linked (preferably in a triangle).
 It avoids wasted steps and makes the overall design more functional.

 Also when deciding your layout, consider where you want to position your appliances and desired sizes.
 For example, would you prefer to have an oven under your cooktop or possibly two ovens stacked in a wall tower?
 Would you prefer a concealed rangehood or one that makes a statement in your design?

 There are even more considerations when it comes to appliances, as well as other functional things such as lighting and storage that we discuss in detail below.